salvatore-passeggia/salvatore-passeggia.github.io/README.md

 ---

 ## 🎯 Career Objective
-Seeking **senior security engineering roles in Switzerland** (particularly Ticino region) where I can leverage my extensive banking sector experience to contribute to organizational security while embracing new challenges in an international environment.
+Seeking **senior security engineering roles in Italy/Europe** where I can leverage my extensive banking sector experience to contribute to organizational security while embracing new challenges in an international environment.

 ## 📁 Portfolio Projects
 ### **🌐 Online Portfolio**